cobbler/cobbler/docs/cobbler-conf.rst

 tftpboot_location
 =================
 This variable contains the location of the tftpboot directory.
-If this directory is not present cobbler does not start.
+If this directory is not present Cobbler does not start.

 Default: ``/srv/tftpboot``